 Presenting SATIM in an open manner in this paper has three advantages: firstly it allows critique of the modelling system and assumptions; secondly it allows others facing similar challenges related to characterising a developing country energy system and data scarcity to review the approach taken to overcome these issues in the development and maintenance of an energy systems model and; thirdly as SATIM has already been used, and will continue to be used, to deliver insights into policy questions it is imperative that the assumptions behind the model are in the public domain and can be interrogated.

 In order to ensure SATIM’s relevance the base year and model structure have been updated as often as possible.
-In order for SATIM to remain relevant the update cycle needs to continue.
-The 2012 base year is quickly getting old!
+In order for SATIM to remain relevant the update cycle needs to continue..
+SATIM is now stored an open access version-control system which can be accessed here: …..

-As SATIM grows and inputs and linkages become more complex, the platform should be upgraded in order to better accommodate collaborative work using the model (e.g. using version control software).
 Flexible spatial disaggregation into provinces/cities would also be a great enhancement.

 Acknowledgments

-This paper is written with the support of South African National Energy Development Institute, who have also contributed to the development of SATIM, the calibration of base year data, and the soft linking of SATIM-SAGE.
+This paper is written with the support of South African National Energy Development Institute, who have also contributed to the development of SATIM, the calibration of base year data, and the linking of SATIM to SAGE.

 References